civictechdc/hackdc2025/docs/README.md

 “Your focus on impact resonates.
 In a nutshell, this is what I want to get out of the comments:

-• What did other organisations say?
+• What did other organizations say?
 Did they make similar points to ours?
 Did we miss any obvious points? • What changed in the final rule, and were there comments suggesting that change? • APHL often submits the same feedback repeatedly, especially on annually updated rules.
-We must ask whether it’s worth submitting if our recommendations aren’t adopted, or whether we should re‑frame feedback.
-We’ve met with some federal agencies to get insight, but with mixed success.”
+We must ask whether it's worth submitting if our recommendations aren't adopted, or whether we should re‑frame feedback.
+We've met with some federal agencies to get insight, but with mixed success."

 ### Case Study: USCDI V6 Platform Challenges

 “USCDI V6 uses a separate platform, not Regulations.gov, to collect feedback, amplifying existing problems.
 Commenters must respond to data elements one by one.
 We submitted at least a dozen comments in May for V6.
 There’s a separate submission process to add or remove a data element.
 The platform saves all comments on all previous USCDI versions (V1‑V6), which is both good and bad.
 I just compared the final V6 standard to our comments and found none adopted.
 Several NGOs submitted comments; I don’t know whether theirs were addressed.
 I would be ecstatic if AI could handle this comparison.”

 ### Additional Notes on Regulation Titles & Market Opportunity

 “First, the titles are a nightmare.
 Three CMS proposed rules dropped within 60 days.
 If I didn’t know what I was looking for, I never would have found the sections that impact public‑health data exchange and reporting.”

 ### Fragmented Federal Comment Systems